daengdaengLee/articles/순서를 유지하는 비동기 동시 처리/Asynchronous Concurrent Processing that Keeping Order.md

-# Asynchronous Concurrent Processing with Maintained Order
+# Asynchronous Concurrent Processing that Keeping Order

 - Upon receiving input, create a task object and add it to the queue.
 - Execute asynchronous tasks.
-- When an asynchronous task is completed, update the task object's status, and register the logic to retrieve and output the completed task object from the queue.
+- Register the logic that update the task object's state, dequeue and output the completed task object when an asynchronous task is completed.
 - Separate the logic for executing asynchronous tasks and processing completed tasks, allowing the next asynchronous task to be executed without waiting for task completion.
-- Since a queue is used, the order can be maintained.
+- Since a queue is used, can keep the order.

 ## Show me the code: